 - 2 tablespoons cider vinegar (or lime juice)

 - ½ teaspoons salt

 - Sliced avocado

 - Thinly sliced red onion or pickled onion

-- Place some slaw on a tortilla, top with 4 to 5 shrimp and garnish, if desired.
+- Place some slaw on a tortilla, top with 4 to 5 shrimp and garnish (if desired) with any of the garnish ideas or your favourite taco toppings.
 Enjoy!

-- Toss all ingredients in a bowl, stirring to combine.
+- Place all ingredients into a bowl, stirring to combine.

 - If your shrimp are smaller or larger than the variety I used (61 to 70 count), you will have to adjust your cooking time accordingly.

 - I used red cabbage for the pineapple slaw.
 I just love the colour.
 However, it will ‘bleed’ into the pineapple.
 If you prefer, you could use regular cabbage instead.